 Public transport in Amsterdam is fantastic.
-Famed for being on time, clean, efficient and good value, there really is rarely a need to use Auto Taxis.
-Taxi prices are normally quite high, but Bicycle taxis are usually priced very reasonably!
-For full information on the transport system please visit our transportation page.
+Famed for being on time, clean, efficient, and good value, there is rarely a need to use Auto Taxis.
+Taxi prices usually are quite high, but Bicycle taxis are usually priced very reasonably!
+For full information on the transport system, please visit our transportation page.

 What’s the weather like in Amsterdam?

 It is never really “Hot” in Amsterdam.
-Even in the middle of Summer you will need a sweater or Jacket at night.
+Even in the middle of Summer, you will need a sweater or jacket at night.
 The very highest temperatures are around 21℃ (71℉).
-This happens rarely, and when it does, keep in mind that Amsterdam is a city FULL of waterways, and with a constant breeze from Northern Sea.
-So this makes the temperatures seem lower than they really are.
+This happens rarely, and when it does, keep in mind that Amsterdam is a city FULL of waterways and with a constant breeze from the Northern Sea.
+So this makes the temperatures seem lower than they are.

 What is the music scene like in Amsterdam?

 Well, Amsterdam has a truly thriving nightlife.
 During the peak tourist season, almost every bar and club is full, every night.
 As with every city, things are always busier on weekends.
 Some business has liquor licenses that allow them to serve alcohol until 1 am, other places 5 am.
 There are all-night parties where the final DJ set doesn’t start until 6 am.
 There are “Bruin Cafes” (Brown Bars) that are pubs with a local vibe; There are giant warehouse-style venues that party all night.
 Depending on the club or style of entertainment you are looking for, you can find it in Amsterdam.